 What is the purpose of secondary education?
 Is it to have children learn the names of dead English poets?
 Is it to memorize dates and facts rather than the lessons of history?
 Is to learn mathematical theorems that will have little, if any, practical use in later life?

-Jason Hartman, having experienced the full range of learning offered in the public schools of Southern California, believes that important aspects of a well-rounded education are lacking in secondary education taught in many American schools today.
-Hartman believes that real life demands additional education.
+Jason Hartman, the founder, and CEO of the Platinum Properties Investment Network having experienced the full range of learning offered in the public schools of Southern California, believes that important aspects of a well-rounded education are lacking in secondary education taught in many American schools today.
+Hartman believes that real life demands additional education, like the education that you could learn through the Platinum Properties Investors Network.
 Young adults need to learn how to set and achieve their life goals and become successful in their careers.
 They need to learn the ways and means of achieving financial security and providing for a comfortable retirement.
-These things are not taught in most schools – they are left to trial-and-error and far too many people never learn them.
+These things are not taught in most schools – they are left to trial-and-error, and far too many people never learn them.

-Jason Hartman was fortunately exposed to the teachings of a number of motivational and financial gurus early in life.
+Jason Hartman was fortunately exposed to the teachings of some motivational and financial gurus early in life.
 His entrepreneurial drive combined with the application of what he learned allowed him to achieve millionaire status in his twenties.
 Now, having achieved financial independence, he is devoting time and money to helping others follow in his footsteps.
-The Jason Hartman Foundation was established to assist young people learn how to build wealth and live The American Dream.
-Through donations to a wide variety of organizations, programs and causes, the Foundation helps youngsters from every walk of life learn to appreciate the American economic miracle and take advantage of the many opportunities that are a by-product of the freedom to excel.
+The Jason Hartman Foundation and the Platinum Properties Investors Network were established to assist young people to learn how to build wealth and live The American Dream.
+Through donations to a wide variety of organizations, programs, and causes, the Foundation helps youngsters from every walk of life learn to appreciate the American economic miracle and take advantage of the many opportunities that are a by-product of the freedom to excel.

 ~ Albert Einstein